Can’t find the information you’re looking for? Try these commonly asked questions!

 Most of us are apprehensive about having strangers in our holiday homes, others already rent their properties, but remember you will be in theirs and they will have similar concerns.
 We recommend you get to know your exchange partners before the exchange takes place, and don’t forget your property should be safer and more secure than if you left it vacant.
 If however you do not feel comfortable with your proposed exchange partners, go with your instincts and find another.

-We use Stripe as our payment method, Stripe accept all major credit and debit cards regardless of what country you live in.
+We will issue an invoice which will detail payment methods, we use Stripe as our payment method, Stripe accept all major credit and debit cards regardless of what country you live in.

 Once your annual membership fee is paid there are absolutely no other charges, you can exchange as many times as you can arrange all under the one annual membership fee.

 You will receive an email before your subscription is due for renewal.
-This will advise you whether you have chosen the recurring payment option and your renewal subscription will be taken automatically, or if you need to manually renew and pay your subscription.
+This will advise you that you need to manually renew and pay your subscription.
 Please let us know by email if you do not want to renew.
-So long as we receive your request 30 days before your annual subscription renewal we will be able to cancel any scheduled requests for payment.
+So long as we receive your request 30 days before your annual subscription renewal we will be able to cancel any scheduled requests for payment (if auto renew is available and chosen).

 We do not reveal your name, street address or email address in your exchange listing.
 You decide when and who to give personal details.

-To make contact with a member about an exchange you must be a registered and verified member, the ‘contact member’ option will then become available to you.
+To make contact with a member about an exchange you must be a registered member, the ‘contact member’ option will then become available to you.

 Password changes take immediate effect, you’ll need to log out and back in again before you can do anything further on the site.
 You may also need to clear your browsing history/cache before you log in with your new password.